chentianran/chentianran.github.io/teaching/calc2/syllabus.markdown

 Students who violate these rules will be asked to leave the classroom and will not be allowed to return until they have spoken privately with me.

-### Cheating policy

-Cheating of any kind will not be tolerated.
-In particular, you cannot copy (totally or partially) someone else's solutions or allow someone else to copy your solutions on quizzes or exams.
-You will receive an "F" in the course if you are caught.
-Please consult Student Handbook for addition guidelines.

 ### Policy for calculators and smart devices